 Hunt AP et al (2008) from the Queensland University of Technology, Australia, presented a calibration procedure for the ingestible telemetric sensor in 2008.

-Three sensors were placed in a water bath for heating at nine discrete temperatures, and the recorded values were compared to that of traceable thermometer values.
+Three sensors were placed in a water bath for heating at nine discrete temperatures, and the recorded values were compared to those of traceable thermometer values.

 Results showed that the recorded temperatures of sensor 2 were higher than sensors 1 and 3.
 However, all the sensor temperature values were higher than that of the traceable thermometer.